worktheclock/nix.dev/source/tutorials/nix-language.md

 { x, y, z }: (x y) z.a
 ```

-How do we know...
+How do we know:
-- that `x` will be a function that, given an argument, returns a function?
+- That `x` will be a function that, given an argument, returns a function?
-- that, given `x` is a function, `y` will be an appropriate argument to `x`?
+- That, given `x` is a function, `y` will be an appropriate argument to `x`?
-- that, given `(x y)` is a function, `z.a` will be an appropriate argument to `(x y)`?
+- That, given `(x y)` is a function, `z.a` will be an appropriate argument to `(x y)`?
-- that `z` will be an attribute set at all?
+- That `z` will be an attribute set at all?
-- that, given `z` is an attribute set, it will have an attribute `a`?
+- That, given `z` is an attribute set, it will have an attribute `a`?
-- which data type `y` and `z.a` will be?
+- Which data type `y` and `z.a` will be?
-- the data type of the end result?
+- The data type of the end result?

 And how does the caller of this function know that it requires an attribute set with attributes `x`, `y`, `z`?

 Answering such questions requires knowing the context in which a given expression is supposed to be used.

-The Nix ecosystem and code style is driven by conventions.
+The Nix ecosystem and code style are driven by conventions.
 Most names you will encounter in Nix language code come from Nixpkgs:

 - [Nix Pills][nix-pills] - a detailed explanation of derivations and how Nixpkgs is constructed from first principles